-- 3.16 In its quarterly update to Parliament on the 26th of March on exit from the Euratom treaty, the UK government confirmed its intention for a future domestic safeguards regime that goes beyond IAEA obligations, delivering a regime which provides coverage and effectiveness equivalent to that currently provided by Euratom. - 3.17 The consultation did not consult on introducing safeguards arrangements which only satisfy IAEA commitments, as this would not meet the government's stated commitment of having arrangements which provide coverage and effectiveness equivalent to those provided by Euratom.
+- 3.15 In its quarterly update to Parliament on the 26th of March on exit from the Euratom treaty, the UK government confirmed that its intention for a future domestic safeguards regime that goes beyond IAEA obligations, delivering a regime which provides coverage and effectiveness equivalent to that currently provided by Euratom. - 3.16 The consultation which accompanies this Impact Assessment does not consult on introducing safeguards arrangements which only satisfy IAEA commitments, as this would not meet the government's stated commitment of having arrangements which provide coverage and effectiveness equivalent to those provided by Euratom.
 As such, we do not include an IAEA standards option in this impact assessment.